dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

 ### Output-file level

 Or, you can specify it per-output file level.
-This way you can

 ```yml
 schema: http://server1.com/graphql